 The City is governed by a Council-Manager form of government with the mayor and six council members elected at-large to four-year terms.
-The City provides comprehensive services including nationally accredited police services, streets and drainage construction/maintenance, refuse and recycling collection, and cultural and recreational programs that include the Benham's Grove Victorian Homestead, Stubbs Park & Amphitheater, and The Golf Club at Yankee Trace.
+The City provides comprehensive services including nationally accredited police services, streets and drainage construction /maintenance, refuse and recycling collection, and cultural and recreational programs that include the Benham's Grove Victorian Homestead, Stubbs Park & Amphitheater, and The Golf Club at Yankee Trace.

-Centerville is a great place to live, work, and raise a family in a community that is truly "warm and cheerful."
+Warm and cheerful Centerville, Ohio is the premiere city to live, work, and raise a family.